The universe as a nonlinear quantum simulation: Large $n$ limit of the central spin model

-There is a growing interest in exploring, as a purely theoretical question, the computational power of hypothetical forms of quantum nonlinearity \cite{MielnikJMP80,PhysRevLett.81.3992,BechmannPLA98,9802051,9803019,0309189,0502072,BrunPRL09,BennettPRL09,13033537,13030371,13107301,150706334,200907800,211105977}.
+There is a growing interest in exploring, as a purely theoretical question, the computational power of hypothetical forms of quantum nonlinearity \cite{MielnikJMP80,PhysRevLett.81.3992,BechmannPLA98,0502072,150706334,211105977,9802051,9803019,0309189,BrunPRL09,BennettPRL09,13033537,13030371,13107301,200907800,220613362,XuPRR22}.
 One motivation is the intriguing 1998 paper by Abrams and Lloyd \cite{PhysRevLett.81.3992} arguing that evolution by certain nonlinear Schr\"odinger equations, in an idealized setting, would allow NP-complete problems to be solved efficiently.
-Meanwhile, there is a growing body of algorithms developed to {\it simulate} nonlinear problems, such as dissipative fluid flow, with a linear quantum computer \cite{201103185,201106571,201206681,210303804}.
-In addition to their intended application, such algorithms provide a link between linear and nonlinear representations of the same problem, and might teach us something about quantum nonlinearity itself.
+Meanwhile, there is a growing body of algorithms developed to {\it simulate} nonlinear problems, such as dissipative fluid flow, with a linear quantum computer \cite{YukawaAndMiyataPRA13,LeeAndKurzynskiPRA15,JosephPRR20,GaitanNPJQI20,201103185,201106571,201206681,210303804,210507317,DodinPhysPlas21,210710764,210908470,211107486,211200602,211212307,220202188}.
+Such algorithms provide a link between linear and nonlinear representations of the same problem, and might teach us something about quantum nonlinearity itself.
 Here we explore this question in the context of a recent algorithm proposal by Lloyd {\it et al.}~\cite{201106571} for the quantum simulation of nonlinear differential equations.
 In their mean field approach, nonlinear evolution of a quantum state $\KET{\varphi}$ is generated through coupling to many identical, weakly interacting copies of $\KET{\varphi}$, as in a Bose-Einstein condensate.
-In quantum many-body models for $n$ indistinguishable particles (atoms) satisfying Bose statistics and prepared in a product state, it has been rigorously established that the nonlinear Gross-Pitaevskii equation for the 1-particle density matrix becomes exact in the thermodynamic limit, i.e., the 1-particle nonlinear Gross-Pitaevskii equation is {\it dual} to the $n$-particle linear Schr\"odinger equation when $n \rightarrow \infty$ \cite{NachtergaeleJSP06,FrohlichCMP07,RodnianskiCMP09,ErdosJSP09,200605486}.
-By analogy with interacting bosons, the mean field approach of Ref.~\cite{201106571} is also expected to become exact in the large $n$ limit, but the precise form of this convergence has not been established.
+In quantum many-body models for $n$ indistinguishable atoms satisfying Bose statistics and prepared in a product state, it has been rigorously established that the nonlinear Gross-Pitaevskii equation for the 1-particle density matrix becomes exact in the large $n$ or thermodynamic limit, i.e., the 1-particle nonlinear Gross-Pitaevskii equation is {\it dual} to the $n$-particle linear Schr\"odinger equation when $n \rightarrow \infty$ \cite{SpohnRMP1980,BardosMAA2000,200605486,FrohlichCMP07,ErdosPRL2007,RodnianskiCMP09,ErdosJSP09,KnowlesCMP10,ChenLeeJSP11,14116284,PicklRMP15,Benedikter2016,FrohlichAM19,BrenneckeAPED19,191014521}.
+As with bosons, and some spin models \cite{SpohnRMP1980,EllisLargeDeviations1985}, the mean field approach of Ref.~\cite{201106571} is also expected to become exact in the large $n$ limit, but the precise form of this convergence has not been determined.